 - You are travelling with a cat as part of your carry-on baggage and there is already a passenger seated in Business Class or Premium Economy who is severely allergic to cats.

-- Air Canada reserves the right to increase or decrease the number of eUpgrade Credits or Add-ons required for an upgrade, but will endeavour not to penalize customers in such circumstances, subject to certain system limitations.
+- Air Canada reserves the right to increase or decrease the number of eUpgrade Credits or the amount of the Add-on required for an upgrade to Business Class or Premium Economy, but will endeavour not to penalize customers in such circumstances, subject to certain system limitations.